jerrymarshall2004/cs50labs/spreadsheets/README.md

 '''
 Try creating a file called favorites.py, and running the file.

-{%next%}
+{% next %}

+## Analying the Data

-We’re going to open the file and make a 'dictionary' for the title of each row.
+Maybe we want to do a summary of the number of times people picked a certain TV show.
+We can open the file and make a 'dictionary' for the title of each row.

 Now we can use a dictionary to count the number of times we’ve seen each title, with the keys being the titles and the values for each key an integer, tracking how many times we’ve seen that title: